ciao-group/coupled-sim-ciao/README.md

 >The coupled simulator supports a keyboard and a gaming steering wheel as input sources for the driver of the manual car, a keyboard for the passenger of the AV to control the external human->machine interface, and a motion suit or a keyboard for the pedestrian.
 At the moment, supported motion suit is Xsens Motion Suit.
 >
 >### Output
 >The simulator supports giving output to both a computer screen and a head-mounted display (HMD).
-It has been tested with Oculus Rift CV1, Varjo VR-2 Pro.
 >
 >### Installation
 >The simulator was tested on Windows 11 and macOS Ventura 13.5.
 All functionality is supported by both platforms.
 However, support for input and output devices was tested only on Windows 10.